-- 1. Each study programme or group of study programmes has a (joint) study programme committee ((G)OC) consisting of three staff members, three student members, one candidate for student membership from the first year, one candidate for student membership for the quality portfolio, and one candidate for membership from the professional field. - 2.
-The OC is authorised to discuss everything that concerns the study programme.
-The OC is also authorised to present motions to the Institute Director and to express opinions.
-The Institute Director will only decide on a motion after at least one consultation meeting has taken place.
-The Institute Director must then respond to these motions in writing and with sufficient argumentation within 5 weeks. - 3.
+- 1. Each study programme or group of study programmes has a (joint) study programme committee ((G)OC) consisting of three staff members, three student members and three aspirant members. - 2.
+The (G)OC is authorised to discuss everything that concerns the study programme.
+The (G)OC is also authorised to present motions to the training management and to express opinions.
+The training management will only decide on a motion after at least one consultation meeting has taken place with the (G)OC.
+The training management must then respond to these motions in writing and with sufficient argumentation within five weeks. - 3.
 The OC has the powers as described in the Participation Regulations. - 4.
-If there is a dispute about endorsement between the Institute Director and the OC, and the Institute Director wishes to uphold its motion, the dispute resolution procedure described in the Participation Regulations applies.
+If there is a dispute about endorsement between the training management and the (G)OC, and the training management wishes to uphold its motion, the dispute resolution procedure described in the Participation Regulations HU applies.